RagedUnicorn/wow-classic-pvpwarn/TEST.md

 #### Combat Events Test Base

-The `testCombatEvent(PVPW_TestCombatEvent.lua)` module is testing whether there is a required testcase for every spell found in the spellmap and its tracked events.
+The `testCombatEvent(PVPW_TestCombatEvent.lua)` module is testing whether there is a required testcase for every spell found in the spell map and its tracked events.

 #### Run Tests